qaware/qaware-blog-source/content/posts/cloud-observability-grafana-spring-boot.md

 [opentelemetry-java-agent]: https://github.com/open-telemetry/opentelemetry-java-instrumentation

 In order to enable observability for a specific workload, the workload needs to be instrumented.
-How the instrumentation works depends on the chosen programming language and frameworks the applications are using.
+How the instrumentation works depends on the chosen programming language and frameworks the application is using.
-Here, we use the [OpenTelemetry Java Agent][opentelemetry-java-agent] to instrument a Spring Boot application.
+Here, we use the [OpenTelemetry Java Agent][opentelemetry-java-agent] to instrument a Spring Boot application written in Java.

 # Visual guide through the Observability Demo